 Tis the season to be jolly or even better, be generous, use your talents to help another person this Christmas, just one person or one family.

-You can donate to charity and this is a great help to these organisations to pay for their time to do good on your behalf, but maybe this year you could consider the giving of your time.
+You can donate to charity and this is a great help to these organisations to pay for their time to do good on your behalf, but maybe this year of COVID you could consider the giving of your time.
 By stepping up and volunteering, you can inspire others to do the same – imagine the power of that!

 We all have the power to make a difference and it is great to be able to do so.
 Christmas is a time when we can step out of our norm and do something different.
 Rather than feel inhibited, step out and make a difference, especially with all the negative effects of COVID, Ukraine and confusion of an expected recession.

 Twelve ways to make a difference at Christmas